Amaydoshi04/BOBHackathon_Team-DAAT/README.md

 # BOBHackathon_Team-DAAT
 Idea submission to BOB hackathon with ID8NXT by Dhrumi Shah, Amay Doshi, Ashton Mendonca and Tej Bhachhav.

+# Challenge: Operational Efficiency
+To enhance the operational efficiency of banking processes by integrating generative AI to automate routine tasks and optimize workflows.

 # New Bank Features

 ## Chat with Website + Info of Government/Official Parties